TNET-SNU/mmTLS/README.md

 ./run-mmtls-clients-persistent-gcm.sh 64k
 ```

+This script will last about 1 minutes, and automatically terminate the middlebox at the end.
 64k means the clients request 64KB objects from the server.
 You can use 1k, 4k, 16k, 64k, 256k, 1m, 4m as well.
 The output should look like below.